-We provide certain service and warranty on our products.
-From time to time, we also voluntarily incur costs for certain warranty-type expenses occurring after the normal warranty period to help protect the reputation of our products and the goodwill of our customers.
+The Company provides certain service and warranty on our products.
+From time to time, the Company also voluntarily incurs costs for certain warranty-type expenses occurring after the normal warranty period to help protect the reputation of the Company's products and the goodwill of the Company's customers.
 Estimated costs related to product warranty are accrued at the time of sale and are based upon historical warranty and service claims experience.
-Adjustments are made to accruals as claim data and cost experience becomes available.
+Adjustments are made to accruals as claim data and cost experience becomes available